Pros: Well-Tuned, Slightly Coloured-Neutral, Technical all-rounder for the price.

 The unit comes in an anime-themed box (typical of Moondrop) and it comes with the IEM itself and cables rolled up in a box below.
-It also comes with a set of ear tips which I find it sub-par and I had to resort my usual final audio ear tips again to achieve that seal.
-As usual, this sections typically highlights unmet expectations which for $40 I am not going to nit pick much given its great price-to-performance ratio.
+It also comes with a set of ear tips which I find sub-par and I had to resort to my usual final audio ear tips again to achieve that seal.
+As usual, this section typically highlights unmet expectations for $40 I am not going to nitpick much given its great price-to-performance ratio.

 Build Quality and Fit: (Score: 8.0/10)

-The unit is quite small and in sits in nicely into my ears which I find a huge plus.
-The shell is made from metal and it does feel as though it's built like a tank in my hands.
+The unit is quite small and it sits nicely into my ears which I find a huge plus.
+The shell is made from metal and it does feel as though it’s built like a tank in my hands.
 Its barebones design may leave some disappointed, but Moondrop has you covered with an array of colour schemes available.
-However, I must say I am quite a fan of the minimalistic design.
-Its cable is built well especially at this price range, not much weak spots and is of significantly higher quality as compared to typical budget IEM 2pin cable.
+However, I must say I am quite a fan of minimalistic design.
+Its cable is built well especially at this price range, not many weak spots and is of significantly higher quality as compared to a typical budget IEM 2pin cable.

 Sound: (Score: 8.0/10)

 The SSR does sound like a reference IEM with and somewhat diffuse-field tuned frequency response but with a more aggressive take on what we usually coin as “neutral”.
 Overall sound presentation is slightly skewed to the right with the upper parts to be more prominent but still maintaining a good balance with its lows and midrange.

 - iPhone XR

 - Billie Eilish – When we all fall asleep, where do we go?